Windows

 With more than 100 years of experience designing high-quality, long-lasting windows and patio doors, Andersen has nationwide availability through certified contracts, home improvement stores and independent dealers.
 Today, they offer replacement windows and new-build construction windows with a wide range of styles and custom options for all homes.

-At Modernize, we love Andersen Windows for their reputation, innovation in materials, and breadth of style options.
-Their Fibrex® material combines the strength and durability of wood with the low maintenance of vinyl, making it ideal for homeowners who want long-term performance with less upkeep.
+At Modernize, we appreciate Andersen Windows for their long-standing reputation, innovative materials, and wide range of design options.
+The company’s proprietary Fibrex® composite material combines the strength of wood with the low maintenance of vinyl, creating durable, energy-efficient windows designed to last for decades.
+Andersen also offers one of the broadest selections of window styles and customization options in the industry, making it a strong choice for homeowners planning major renovations or long-term upgrades.

 Choosing Andersen means investing in a long-term window solution—but it’s worth weighing the pros and cons.